Investment in Azerbaijan: Bilateral Agreements

 Azerbaijan has signed 48 Bilateral Investment Treaties (BIT).
 Azerbaijan has bilateral investment agreements with the following countries: Albania, Austria, Belarus, Belgium, Bulgaria, Czech Republic, China, Croatia, Egypt, Estonia, Finland, France, Georgia, Germany, Greece, Iran, Israel, Italy, Jordan, Kazakhstan, Korea, Kyrgyzstan, Latvia, Lithuania, Lebanon, Montenegro, Moldova, North Macedonia, Norway, Pakistan, Poland, Qatar, Romania, Russia, Serbia, Saudi Arabia, Syria, Switzerland, Tajikistan, Turkey, UAE, Ukraine, the United Kingdom, and Uzbekistan.
 Relevant measures are taken to develop the entrepreneurship in Azerbaijan and the patronage of the state in the following direction.
 President of the Republic of Azerbaijan created a Council for Entrepreneurs and the Fund of Encouragement of Investments and Consulting in Azerbaijan.

 The Foreign Direct Investment (FDI) to the Republic of Azerbaijan has been rising steadily recently.
 Those flows are mainly directed towards the energy sector.
 The amount of FDA flows was US$5.4 billion in 2016.
 Oil and gas sector is the biggest share of the foreign investment.
-The country aims to attract the investors to diverse sectors such as agriculture, transportation, tourism and information/communication technology.Azerbaijan is part of the customs union between Russia, Kazakhstan and Belarus.
+The country aims to attract the investors to diverse sectors such as agriculture, transportation, tourism and information/communication technology.